Information for Students

 Other Summer Internship programs

-- Marine Science and the Arts The Shannon Point Marine Center (SPMC) has created a summer internship for WWU undergraduates who are majoring in some aspect of the arts.
+- The Shannon Point Marine Center (SPMC) and the College of Fine & Performing Arts are jointly sponsoring a summer internship for WWU undergraduates who are majoring in some aspect of the arts.
 The internship is part of the marine center’s well-established summer program for undergraduates.
-The student selected to receive the internship will join 11 other students from WWU and from around the nation who will be spending nine weeks in residence at the marine center located in Anacortes, WA.
-While SPMC has operated undergraduate research programs in the marine sciences for more than 20 years, this is the first time that support has been provided to bring the arts to the program.
+The student selected to receive the internship will join 8 other students from WWU and from around the nation who will be spending nine weeks in residence at the marine center located in Anacortes, WA.
+While SPMC has operated undergraduate research programs in the marine sciences for more than 20 years, bringing the arts to the program is a new feature.
 It is anticipated that the student intern, in association with a faculty adviser, will be stimulated by the activities at SPMC and the marine environment to apply his/her artistic talents to whatever medium is appropriate.
 At the conclusion of the summer program, the intern will provide a showing of the results of the project coincident with the presentations made by the other summer interns.